shiv4321/gdrive-rag-assistant/README.md

-# Highwatch RAG – Google Drive Q&A Engine
+# RAG – Google Drive Q&A Engine

 > **Your personal ChatGPT over Google Drive.**
 > Ingest PDFs, Docs, and text files → embed with `llama-text-embed-v2` → store in Pinecone → answer questions with OpenAI GPT-4o-mini.